Harrison, Arkansas: Precolonial history

 Native Americans were the earliest inhabitants of the area, probably beginning with cliff dwellers who lived in caves in the bluffs along the rivers.
-In later times, the Osage, a branch of the Sioux, were the main tribe in the Ozarks, and one of their larger villages is thought to have been to the east of the present site of Harrison.
+In later times, the Osage, a Siouan speaking people, were the main tribe in the Ozarks, and one of their larger villages is thought to have been to the east of the present site of Harrison.
 The Shawnee, Quapaw, and Caddo people were also familiar to the area.

 The Cherokee arrived around 1816 and did not get along with the Osage.
 This hostility erupted into a full-scale war in the Ozark Mountains.
 By the 1830s, both tribes were removed to Indian Territory.

 It is possible that the first Europeans to visit the area were some forty followers of Hernando de Soto and that they camped at a Native village on the White River at the mouth of Bear Creek.
 It is more likely that the discoverers were French hunters or trappers who followed the course of the White River.